ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Application Profile Overview {#overview}

-The objective of this document is to specify how to request, distribute and renew keying material and configuration parameters to protect message exchanges for pub-sub communication, using {{I-D.ietf-ace-key-groupcomm}}, which expands from the ACE framework ({{RFC9200}}).
-The pub-sub communication protocol can be based on CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, MQTT {{MQTT-OASIS-Standard-v5}} , or other transport.
-This document focuses on CoAP and expands on the transport profiles {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}.

 The architecture of the scenario is shown in {{archi}}.
-Publisher or Subscriber Clients is referred to as Client in short.
 A Client can act both as a publisher and a subscriber, publishing to some topics, and subscribing to others.
 However, for the simplicity of presentation, this profile describes Publisher and Subscriber clients separately.
-The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).Both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
-All clients need to use CoAP when communicating to the KDC.
+The Broker acts as the ACE RS, and also corresponds to the Dispatcher in {{I-D.ietf-ace-key-groupcomm}}).

+Both Publishers and Subscribers use the same pub-sub communication protocol and the same transport profile of ACE in their interaction with the broker.
+The pub-sub communication protocol considered in this document is CoAP, as described in {{I-D.ietf-core-coap-pubsub}}, but the specification can apply to other pub-sub protocols such as MQTT {{MQTT-OASIS-Standard-v5}}, or other transport.
+All clients MUST use CoAP when communicating to the KDC.

 ~~~~~~~~~~~~
              +----------------+   +----------------+